tengkumuazabs/idr-currency-classification/README.md

 ## Model Details

-The model was trained on the **[2022 Indonesian Rupiah banknotes dataset](https://www.kaggle.com/datasets/fannyzahrahramadhan/uang-emisi-2022-baru)** available on Kaggle.
+The model was trained on the **[2022 Indonesian Rupiah banknotes dataset](https://www.kaggle.com/datasets/fannyzahrahramadhan/uang-emisi-2022-baru)** which is available on Kaggle.
 This ensures accurate recognition of the most recent banknote designs.

 ## Getting Started